Henry Lopes, 1st Baron Ludlow

-Henry Charles Lopes, 1st Baron Ludlow, (3 October 1828 – 25 December 1899) was a British judge and Conservative Party politician.
+Henry Charles Lopes, 1st Baron Ludlow, (3 October 1828 – 25 December 1899), in his early years known by the surname of Franco, was a British judge and Conservative Party politician.

 Background and education

-Ludlow was a younger son of Sir Ralph Lopes, 2nd Baronet, and the uncle of Henry Lopes, 1st Baron Roborough.
+Ludlow was a younger son of Sir Ralph Lopes, 2nd Baronet, born Ralph Franco, and the uncle of Henry Lopes, 1st Baron Roborough.
 He was educated at Winchester and Balliol College, Oxford, and was called to the Bar, Inner Temple, in 1852.